flix/book/src/records.md

 ```

 which has type `{ y = Int32, x = Int32 }`.
 This type is equivalent to `{ x =
 Int32, y = Int32 }`.
-In other words, the order of fields within a record type
+In other words, the order of labels within a record type
 does not matter.

-### Field Access
+### Label Access

-We can access the field of a record using a dot:
+We can access the label of a record using a dot:

 ```flix
 let p = { x = 1, y = 2 };
 p.x + p.y
 ```

-The type system ensures that we cannot access a field that does not exist.
+The type system ensures that we cannot access a label that does not exist.

 Records are immutable.
-Once constructed, the values of the record fields cannot
+Once constructed, the values of the record labels cannot
 be changed.

-### Field Update
+### Label Update

 While records are immutable, we can construct a new
-record with an updated field value:
+record with an updated label value:

 ```flix
 let p1 = { x = 1, y = 2 };